The 7 HACCP principles and their implementation with digital checklists

 4. Setting up appropriate monitoring procedures critical control points

 Monitoring or continuous observation of critical control points is necessary to keep the process under control at each critical point.
 The cioplenu software helps your employees to keep a close eye on the critical points and gives them instructions on how to work correctly at these points.
 It can also include checklists in which employees digitally check off their work steps.
 The monitoring procedure and frequency should be defined in the HACCP plan – this can be easily set up in the Creator of the digital assistance software.
 If there are changes in legislation or production, you can readjust it with just a few clicks.

 5. Corrective actions in case of deviations

 In the event of exceeding or falling short of the specified limit values, concrete steps must be firmly defined.
 No food that does not comply with the required limit values may enter the consumer cycle.
 By means of an integrated limit value control, which your employees keep track of by means of interactive checklists and the continuous monitoring of the production steps, the cioplenu software can show your employees when intervention is required.
 Depending on the task, you can also directly store the necessary countermeasures.
 This means that your production employees are always able to act and there is no production stoppage or further downtimes due to contaminated food, for example, or exceeding or falling short of limit values, for example in cooling.

 6. Evaluation measures for efficiency testing of the defined HACCP system

 The evaluation measures of the HACCP system are designed to ensure safe and sustainable food production.
 This includes the evaluation of all HACCP plans, critical control point records, critical limits, sampling and analysis.
-The cioplenu Reporter provides you with a real-time overview of all values collected and documented activities of your employees during the production process.
+The cioplenu platform provides you with a real-time overview of all values collected and documented activities of your employees during the production process.

 7. Documentation of the measures